How is Coffee From Drip Roasters Different?

-The classic way of buying coffee leads over many intermediaries.
+The classic way of buying coffee leads through many intermediaries.
 The prices are incredibly low and the producers, who do the hardest job under the worst conditions only get a fraction of this already very low price.
-Many of them live under difficult conditions or even have to give up their farms and businesses.
+Many of them live under difficult conditions or even have to give up their farms and businesses after years of not earning enough money.
 In April/May 2019, the coffee price («C-Price») was at 87 cents (US dollar) per American pound of coffee at the commodities exchange and thus at its lowest since 2005.
 Current studies (e.g. by UC Davis/WWU Münster/ICO or by Caravela Coffee) show that the average production cost for one pound of coffee amounts to USD 1.05-1.40.
 This means that the majority of producers lose money with every pound of coffee they sell, despite hard work under tough conditions.

 We pay a significantly higher price than the much too low C-Price for our coffee.
 One kilogram usually costs us between USD 6 to 15, sometimes much more – in addition to delivery, import and taxes.
 This means that the producers

 - receive a fair share for their work.